alexconst/alexconst.github.io/technical/vagrant.md

 Vagrant is a tool for deploying software environments in a configurable and reproducible form, from a single source configuration file.
 Whereas a software environment consists of one or more virtual machine or container instances; and most likely with network port forwarding and folder shares configured as well.
 Its typical use case is the deployment of development and test environments.
 Because the VM deployment is reproducible it makes possible to have the same exact environment across multiple machines, thus eliminating the problems caused by differences in system configuration both across teams and infrastructure.
 With a single command, `vagrant up`, it becomes possible to deploy a whole environment in just a few minutes.
-Supported providers (ie: virtualization platforms) include: VirtualBox, VMWare, HyperV, Docker, KVM, AWS and others.
+Supported providers (ie: virtualization and containerization platforms) include: VirtualBox, VMWare, HyperV, Docker, KVM, AWS and others.
-The provisioning (ie: installation and configuration of software into the instantiated VM, or container in the case of Docker) can be done using one or more of the supported configuration management tools: shell scripts, Ansible, CFEngine, Chef, Docker, Puppet, Salt.
+The provisioning (ie: installation and configuration of software into the instantiated guest system) can be done using one or more of the supported configuration management tools: shell scripts, Ansible, CFEngine, Chef, Docker, Puppet, Salt.
 The Vagrant VM images are commonly referred as *Vagrant boxes* and they are provider specific.
 While an instantiated VM is referred as *development environment*.

 **Vagrant recipes used in this tutorial:**